 The turn-taking-model, as introduced by Sacks, Jefferson and Schegloff in 1974, mentions non-verbal cues that regulate turn-taking, i.e. the organization of who gets to speak when in interaction, only in passing.
 It is only in recent years that we have witnessed an increasing interest in the role of the non-verbal resources for turn-taking.
 Researchers from our lab are contributing to this discussion by studying the role of eye gaze for turn allocation in triadic interactions.

 Most notably, Peter Auer and Clarissa Weiß share an interest in the role of gaze as a next-speaker selection technique in triadic interactions.
 Peter Auer has recently published a paper (2018) on gaze patterns that speakers use for next-speaker selection and address, respectively.
-Clarissa Weiß is working on an ongoing PhD project which zooms in on the implications of selection by gaze for the resolution of various potentially problematic turn-taking issues (e.g. how gaze selected speakers use gaze to pass on an unwanted turn, cf. Weiß 2018).
+Clarissa Weiß recently completed her PhD project which zooms in on the implications of selection by gaze for the resolution of various potentially problematic turn-taking issues (e.g. how gaze selected speakers use gaze to pass on an unwanted turn, cf. Weiß 2018; cf. Weiß 2019).

 Furthermore, Elisabeth Zima is interested in the role of gesture and gaze for turn management in joint triadic storytelling activities (see Zima 2018).